jncraton/operating-systems-cpsc4420/lectures/29-security.md

 --------------------

 - System logging should be tamper-proof
-- Breaches should be recorded in a relaible manner
+- Breaches should be recorded in a reliable manner
 - Technical and/or legal responses can be mounted

 Defense in Depth
 ----------------

-- Attackers should need to breach multiple idependent security boundaries to break a system
+- Attackers should need to breach multiple independent security boundaries to break a system
 - Password, second factor, IP allow list, firewall, etc

 Alignment of Authority and Control
 ----------------------------------

-- The same user who supplies creditials for an action should perform the action
+- The same user who supplies credentials for an action should perform the action
 - Trojan horse programs perform different actions than a user expects
 - setuid programs operate with their authors authority rather than their users